rmnavr/hs_study/incubator/README.md

 Code snippets, explanations, etc. which may be usefull, but which are not of cheetsheet-level quality.

-This part of repo is given without much description.
+Most *.hs files here are supposed to be run in `ghci` (no 3rd-party libs required).

-Folders and files names should be at least somewhat descriptive by themselves.
+Although this part of hs_study repo is given without much description, folders and files names should be somewhat descriptive by themselves.